 Because by keeping this in mind we will not fall into the traps that other grammars fall into.
 By seeing grammar as is, that is, a way of describing a language that is alive, and not building too much terminology around it, we get hold of it.
 We learn, understand, grasp and therefore remember stuff.
 Philology is such a vast field.
 So much has been written on it and some principles have to get reevaluated.Knowledge depiction ( en , 889 x 579 ): Library, knowledge, reevaluation of principles, understanding, grasping, learning, reading, German grammar

 So the noun stands out as one of the first constituent components of a sentence.
 In order to facilitate refering grammar we ought to define how we are going to use the term noun.
-We are going to speak a lot about nouns and what they denote, so we are not only going to regard those single entities made up of letters as nouns, but also we are going to regard the meaning of the entities as constituting a noun.
-This seems quite logical because you can randomly arrange a few letters, but that won't make it a word.
+See the German definition here.

 Let's start out with a simple sentence: